Performance Analysis: Discovering Semi-Markov Models From Event Logs: Case Studies

 Note that a GMM permits negative execution times.
 However, it is easy to see that for the GMM that fits to the data shown in \autoref{fig:transition_time_dist} this is an almost trivial issue, as is usually the case.
 We will also demonstrate, in the next subsection, that even with the possibility of negative times, accurate performance models can be derived.

 Also in \autoref{fig:transition_time_dist} we see how the KDE process smooths the original data.
 This is a deliberate form of {\em regularization} used to increase the generalizability of results.
 That is, smoothing helps prevent overfitting to aspects of a particular trace, making conclusions drawn from the process more robust.
 The GMM model fitting, for instance, is more robust when applied to KDE results, than if applied to raw data.
-However, rather than measuring the quality of this fit, we will show in our results the quality of the inferences obtained from this process, which is a more reliable measure of the process than simplistic measures of the quality of fits along the way.
+However, rather than measuring the quality of this fit, we will show in our results the quality of the inferences obtained from this process.
+In the next subsection, we will also discuss cases when GMM models can be inferred faster than discrete models that give precise results but lack generalizability.

-\subsection{Relating Discovered and Observed Process Execution Times}
+\subsubsection{Relating Discovered and Observed Process Execution Times}

 In this subsection, we apply the proposed full analysis approach to real-world event data including the dataset described above and also including 2 additional datasets.
 The three logs are from: \begin{itemize} \item the earlier discussed incident management system of Volvo IT Belgium (\emph{BPI'13 incidents}~\cite{WardSteeman2013} event log); and